mihaigalos/url-install/README.md

 # url-install
-Install packages from remove archives using just their url.
+Install packages from remote archives using just their url.